Adaptive Informed Deep Neural Networks for Power Flow Analysis: Power Flow Analysis

-There are three types of buses in power systems: (i) reference bus, (ii) load bus (pq bus), and (iii) generation bus (pv bus). $v_i=1$ and $\delta_i=0$ are known, and $p_i$ and $q_i$ are unknown for the reference bus.
-For load buses, $p_i$ and $q_i$ are known, and $v_i$ and $\delta_i$ are unknown.
-Finally, $v_i$ and $p_i$ are known for generation buses, while $q_i$ and $\delta_i$ are unknown.
+There are three types of buses in power systems: (i) reference bus, (ii) load bus (\emph{pq} bus), and (iii) generation bus (\emph{pv} bus). $v_i$ and $\delta_i$ are known, and $p_i$ and $q_i$ are unknown for the reference bus.
+For load buses, $p_i$ and $q_i$ are known, and $v_i$ and $\delta_i$ are unknown. $v_i$ and $p_i$ are known for generation buses, while $q_i$ and $\delta_i$ are unknown.

 This study considers cases with one reference bus and load buses for simplicity.
+A standard approach to handling \emph{pv} buses is converting \emph{pv} buses to \emph{pq} buses by estimating the reactive power while applying constraints to maintain voltage levels within acceptable limits.
+Once converted, \emph{pv} buses can be treated as \emph{pq} buses for training.
+It should also be noted that while a voltage magnitude of $1.0$ p.u. and a phase angle of $0$ degrees are assumed in this study, it is flexible to accommodate different reference bus settings.

-For a power system consisting of a reference bus and load buses, a set of PF equations with the same number of equations and unknowns are achieved \cite{GoranAndersson2008ModellingPower}
+For a power system consisting of a reference bus and load buses, a set of PF equations with the same number of equations and unknowns is achieved \cite{GoranAndersson2008ModellingPower}:

-where $p_i$ and $q_i$ are defined by Equations \eqref{eq:pi}--\eqref{eq:qi}, respectively, and $p_{i}^{d}$ and $q_{i}^{d}$ are active and reactive power injection/consumption at bus $i$, respectively.

-Equations \eqref{eq:p-mismatch}--\eqref{eq:q-mismatch} are conventionally solved iteratively to specify the state of the power system $[\delta \text{ } v]^T$ until a convergence criterion is met, i.e., the mismatch between $p_i$ and $p_{i}^{d}$ but also $q_i$ and $q_{i}^{d}$ are small enough.
+where $p_i$ and $q_i$ are defined by \eqref{eq:pi} and \eqref{eq:qi}, respectively, and $p_{i}^{d}$ and $q_{i}^{d}$ are the net active and reactive power injections at bus $i$, respectively. \eqref{eq:pq-mismatch} is conventionally solved iteratively to specify $[\delta \, v]^T$ until a convergence criterion is met, i.e., the mismatch between $p_i$ and $p_{i}^{d}$ but also $q_i$ and $q_{i}^{d}$ are small enough.